 At some point after 1780, Fort Roberdeau was torn down and replaced with crop fields, and much of the fort’s history was forgotten by the surrounding community.
 However, the fort wasn’t entirely forgotten, and the idea of rebuilding it was proposed in the 1930s.
 Ultimately, it would take the country’s bicentennial in 1976 for Fort Roberdeau to rise again.

 Today, forty years after its reconstruction, the fort continues to draw visitors to this rural area to learn about life on the frontier and the role the army played in protecting the country’s natural resources during the Revolutionary War.
+If you love history, it’s definitely one of the best things to do near Altoona.

 Visits to Fort Roberdeau begin in a restored barn that was built in 1859.
 In addition to being the starting point for tours of the fort, there is also a small museum that does a nice job giving an overview of the fort and what life was like in the area during the Revolutionary War.
 One of the most interesting pieces in the museum is the topographic map that shows Indian paths, forts, and settlements in the region during the 18th century.
 This offers a great look at what the area looked like more than 200 years ago.